ygysn/.github/README.md

-# ~/.github
+# ~/. github

-A collection of reused files for some repositories or helper scripts.
+Collection of reused files for some repositories or helper scripts.

 If you want to use them, you can use them freely.